0553094939/alx-pre_course/README.md

 My first readme
-ok so i have updated my file
+ok so i am up to date on my second commit